 What Is the Difference Between Business Administration and Management?

-The two degrees offer different things to students.
+Business administration and business management degrees offer different things to students.
 They have core courses in common, including the broad topics of finance, economics, accounting, and marketing.
 However, each degree has a focus that defines a distinct career path.

 On the other side of the spectrum, business administration also may include personnel management, but with an emphasis on the daily running of a company and its long-term strategic goals.
-Business administration programs focus on the technical aspects of planning and execution.
+Business administration degree programs focus on the technical aspects of planning and execution.

 Choosing a Path